Sachinhm22/scroll-rollup-lifecycle/README.md

 ---
 ## Why This Document Exists

-The official Scroll documentation explains execution, batching, and proving in modular sections.
+The official Scroll documentation explains execution, batching, and proving in separate technical sections.

-However, for new infrastructure engineers, it can be difficult to follow a single transaction linearly across system boundaries.
+While accurate and detailed, this modular structure makes it difficult to trace a single transaction end-to-end across system boundaries.

-This document provides a lifecycle-first view of the system — focusing on how one transaction moves from submission to finality — without diving into upgrade history or prover internals.
+This document introduces a lifecycle-first abstraction that connects those components into one linear flow — making transaction state transitions explicit and easier to reason about for infrastructure engineers.

 ## Architectural Scope